brainstormforce/header-footer-elementor/readme.txt

 ---

 == Changelog ==
+= 2.3.1 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.29 version.

 = 2.3.0 =
 - New: Info Card Widget – Create engaging and elegant content sections with this customizable widget.
 Easily configure text, icons, and buttons/links to match your design needs.